Devo: 1980–1982: Mainstream breakthrough, Freedom of Choice, and New Traditionalists

+Energy domes became a staple of Devo's fashion after Freedom of Choice.

 Devo gained a new level of visibility with 1980's Freedom of Choice.
 This album included their best-known hit, "Whip It", which quickly became a Top 40 hit.
 The album moved to an almost completely electronic sound, with the exception of acoustic drums and Bob Mothersbaugh's guitar.
 The tour for Freedom of Choice was ambitious for the band, including dates in Japan, the United Kingdom, France, Germany, Italy, the Netherlands, and Canada.
 The band used a minimalist set including large custom light boxes which could be laid on their back to form a second, smaller stage during the second half of the set.
 Other popular songs from Freedom of Choice were "Girl U Want", the title-track, and "Gates of Steel".
 The band released popular music videos for "Whip It" and "Girl U Want".
 Devo made three appearances on the TV show Fridays in 1980 and 1981, as well as on Don Kirshner's Rock Concert, American Bandstand, and other shows.
 The band members often wore red, terraced energy dome hats as part of its stage outfit.
 The dome was first worn during the band's Freedom of Choice campaign of 1980.
 It reappeared in the 1981, 1982, and 1988 tours, as well as in most of their performances since 1997.
 Devo also recorded two albums of their own songs as elevator music for their fan club, Club Devo, released on cassette in 1981 and 1984.
 These were later re-released on the album E-Z Listening Disc (1987), with all but two of the original Club Devo songs.
 These songs were often played as house music before Devo concerts.